ansible-collections/netapp.ontap/README.md

   - na_ontap_user_role - fix entry does not exist error when trying to delete privilege in REST.
   - na_ontap_user_role - fix KeyError on `vserver`, `command_directory_name` in ZAPI and `path`, `query` in REST.

+### New Modules
+  - na_ontap_vserver_peer_permissions - added REST only support for create, modify and delete vserver peer permissions for an SVM.

 ## 22.2.0

 ### New Options